 \section{Introduction}

-Given a continuous map $T: X\to X$ from a compact metric space into itself, let $\mathcal{M}(T)$ denote the collection of all $T$-invariant Borel probability measures.
+Given a continuous map $T: X\to X$ from a non-empty compact metric space into itself, let $\mathcal{M}(T)$ denote the collection of all $T$-invariant Borel probability measures.
 For a continuous function $f:X\to \mathbb{R}$, which is called {\em a performance function} in the following, let

 A measure $\mu\in\mathcal{M}(T)$ is called a {\em maximizing measure} if $\beta(f,T)=\int f \dif\mu$.